 Vaccines and Human Rights

-On August 23, 2021, BC’s Public Health Officer announced that proof of vaccination would be required for people to attend certain social and recreational settings and events.
-More information, including the list of venues covered by the requirement, is available here and here.
+On August 23, 2021, BC’s Provincial Health Officer announced that proof of vaccination would be required for people to attend certain social and recreational settings and events.
+You can read the PHO’s order here.

 Masks and Human Rights

 On November 24, 2020, BC’s Minister of Public Safety and Solicitor General ordered that all individuals must wear a face mask in all indoor public spaces, including in retail stores and in workplaces (in shared common areas of office buildings).

 The order includes exemptions for: